Post-reduction inference for confidence sets of models: Extensions to other settings

 \subsection{Logistic regression}

-In contrast to \S \ref{secGL}, where the conditional distribution of interest reduced to a marginal distribution by the properties of Gaussian distributions, the co-sufficient statistic $Q(s^o)$ is notional in the sense that it cannot be expressed in terms of observable quantities and is given implicitly by the defining equation \eqref{eqCosuffStat}.
+Unlike the Gaussian case of \S \ref{secGL}, where the conditional distribution reduces to a marginal distribution, the co-sufficient statistic $Q(s^o)$ in logistic regression is not observable and is defined only implicitly through \eqref{eqCosuffStat}.
 The conditional distribution of interest is

-With a different objective in mind, Hanley and Roy (2025) obtained by linear integer programming, all sets of binary outcomes $y\in\{0,1\}^n$ compatible with the observed value of the sufficient statistic $s^o=X^\T y^o$, i.e.~a complete enumeration of $\cosuff(s^o)$, which is a finite set in this case.
+With a different objective in mind, Hanley and Roy (2025) obtained, by linear integer programming, all sets of binary outcomes $y\in\{0,1\}^n$ compatible with the observed value of the sufficient statistic $s^o=X^\T y^o$, i.e.~a complete enumeration of $\cosuff(s^o)$, which is a finite set in this case.
 Their original motivation for obtaining these solutions was to re-analyse by a superficially more modern approach, an old analysis due to Penrose (1933), aided by Fisher.
 The conclusion of their pedagogical piece was that all solutions to this linear integer programming problem gave the same inference for the logistic regression parameters as that obtained by Penrose and Fisher, as they must by construction, by the definition of sufficiency.
 Summation over Hanley's and Roy's (2025) full solution set in equation \eqref{eqConditionalLogistic} provides a means of calculating the conditional distribution of interest.
 In practice, the probabilities on the right hand side of \eqref{eqConditionalLogistic} depend on the unknown parameter vector $\theta$, which can be replaced by the maximum likelihood solution $\hat\theta$.